Volunteers!

 Ushers (fka Ambassador)

-TriCon Ambassadors play an easy but pivotal role ensuring a comfortable and seamless experience for participants and organizers throughout the event.
-From the start of district meetings on Friday through Saturday’s dinner, Ambassadors greet and guide participants to various activities and locations, collect tickets prior to meals and ensure an organized dining experience, monitor workshop attendance to prevent overcrowding and maintain smooth traffic flow.
+Ushers play an easy but pivotal role ensuring a comfortable and seamless experience for participants and organizers throughout the event.
+From the start of district meetings on Friday through Saturday’s dinner, Ushers greet and guide participants to various activities and locations, collect tickets prior to meals and ensure an organized dining experience, monitor workshop attendance to prevent overcrowding and maintain smooth traffic flow.

 Other duties may include helping the TriCon planning team to set up or break down different aspects of the TriCon Conference rooms and hallways (like flags, signs, handouts, or table tents).